Measuring topological descriptors of complex networks under uncertainty: Numerical experiments and results

 Overall, analysis shows that the majority of the results obtained from the fuzzy analysis are consistent with the expectations, whereas the thresholding approach, regardless of the statistical method, tends to underestimate or overestimate the true values for varying thresholds.
 These results provide a strong indication that results from threshold models not only strongly depend on the value of the threshold, but also that there can be no thresholds for which, on average, reliable measure of network indicators as simple as degree centrality and local clustering coefficient can be obtained.

 Let us discuss in greater detail the results concerning the fuzzy network analysis.
 All the discriminating statistics yield meaningful results in terms of expected value although, in the considered cases our method slightly overestimates the average degree.
 The clustering coefficients instead, show better average values for the linear dynamics, despite a general slight underestimation.
-Both types of deviation from expected values of the features are due to the chosen prior $P(H^0)$, whose effect is to shift all the values on the vertical axis.
+Both types of deviation from expected values of the features are due to the shift effect of~$P(H^0)$.
 In this specific setting, the lower values of the two descriptors are not well captured, because every edge has a positive – albeit very low – probability of existence which keeps the degree and the clustering away from zero.

-As expected, the fuzzy network analysis applied to ARMA dynamics returns the less valuable outcomes, arguably because of the very low coupling that we imposed to link between node pairs.
+As expected, the fuzzy network analysis applied to ARMA dynamics returns the less valuable outcomes, arguably because of the very low coupling that we imposed to the edges.
 This result is still consistent with our expectations: a low value of the coupling results in statistical correlations more difficult to detect even in the case of linear dynamics.
 In this case, because of this additional source of uncertainty due to such a limitation, the inferred values span a broader interval for both degree and clustering coefficient: nevertheless, most of the mass meets the ground-truth distribution, suggesting that the fuzzy network analysis is able to robustly cope with the increased level of uncertainty.
 The best tool to derive the connectivity proved to be the CCM, which allows the non-linearity to be taken into account adequately.

 It is worth noting that the performance of statistical methods and the overall results may be improved by adjusting for the spurious relationships such as the partial correlations, but a direct implementation of this task is beyond the scope of the present work.